Hyperfunctions in $A$-model Localization: Discussion

 The bridge between the distributional and JK residue descriptions of observables is provided by hyperfunction theory \cite{Graf2010,Imai1992}.
 We recovered the complex contour integral description of the $A$-twisted $\mathbb{CP}^{N-1}$ correlator from the distributional integral description by interpreting the distributions as hyperfunctions.
 Specifically, our contour encircles a pole at the origin in the complex plane of the continuous modulus $u$.
 The JK residue, on the other hand, captures the contribution of an analogous pole at the origin in the $u$-plane when the JK parameter is taken to be positive.
 In this sense, hyperfunction theory offers a framework for relating distributional and JK residue descriptions of observables arising from localization computations that differ by $Q$-exact terms.

 Our derivation hinges on the evaluation of the distributional one-loop contribution.
 The integrals over fluctuations were evaluated using monopole spherical harmonics on $S^{2}$.
 Crucially, we identified a bosonic scalar mode with purely imaginary eigenvalue, associated to an oscillatory integral lacking a positive definite quadratic form.
 This oscillatory integral was evaluated as a distribution, while the remaining integrals over fluctuations were evaluated as determinants.
 Consequently, the final one-loop contribution is a distribution multiplied by a ratio of fluctuation determinants.
-The derivation presented here builds on the techniques introduced in \cite{Griguolo:2024ecw}, where a distributional one-loop contribution was evaluated using an index theorem.
+This work builds on the techniques introduced in \cite{Griguolo:2024ecw}, where a distributional one-loop contribution was evaluated using an index theorem.